Protein Language Model Embeddings Improve Generalization of Implicit Transfer Operators: Results

 \subsection{Formation of cryptic binding pockets}

-We evaluate the ability of PLaTITO-Big to explore conformations connected to cryptic binding pockets: lowly populated conformational states of proteins which might be targeted by therapeutics \cite{Raich2021,Zhang2026}.
-We evaluate four experimentally cases curated by \citeauthor{lewis2025scalable}.
+We evaluate the ability of PLaTITO-19M to explore conformations connected to cryptic binding pockets: lowly populated conformational states of proteins which might be targeted by therapeutics \cite{Raich2021,Zhang2026}.
+We evaluate four experimentally characterized cases curated by \citet{lewis2025scalable}.
 For each system, we generate 100 trajectories initialized either from the {\it apo} or from the {\it holo} state and perform 1,000-step roll-outs with $\Delta t = 1\, \mathrm{ns}$ and simulation temperature $T = 350 \, \mathrm{K}$.
-Following, \citeauthor{lewis2025scalable}, we compute local $C_\alpha$ RMSDs, using only binding pocket residues to the reference {\it apo} and {\it holo} structures.
+Following \citet{lewis2025scalable}, we compute local $C_\alpha$ RMSDs, using only binding pocket residues to the reference {\it apo} and {\it holo} structures.

 In \cref{cryptic_pockets} we show results for two representative systems (other systems are reported in Appendix \ref{supplementary:cryptic_pockets}).
 In all cases, we sample broad ensembles with the majority of the probability density being assigned to conformations which are distinct from both {\it apo} and {\it holo} states.
-When initialized from the \textit{holo} state, PLaTITO-Big generates samples similar to the \textit{apo} state, demonstrating improved coverage compared to the baseline.
-While BioEmu fails to sample the \textit{apo} state in three out of four benchmark cases, PLaTITO-Big improves upon this by recovering the \textit{apo} state in one of these difficult instances, failing in only two of the three baseline failure cases (systems Q29495 and Q58L87, Appendix \ref{supplementary:cryptic_pockets}).
-We note that in these remaining failure modes, PLaTITO-Big does not yet form the clearly metastable basins observed in BioEmu; however, whereas BioEmu achieves metastability by becoming trapped in the \textit{holo} state, PLaTITO-Big's limitation appears to be energetic separation rather than mode coverage, indicating room for improvement through further data or model scaling.
+When initialized from the \textit{holo} state, PLaTITO-19M generates samples similar to the \textit{apo} state, demonstrating improved coverage compared to the baseline.
+While BioEmu fails to sample the \textit{apo} state in three out of four benchmark cases, PLaTITO-19M improves upon this by recovering the \textit{apo} state in one of these difficult instances, failing in only two of the three baseline failure cases (systems Q29495 and Q58L87, Appendix \ref{supplementary:cryptic_pockets}).
+We note that in these remaining failure modes, PLaTITO-19M does not yet form the clearly metastable basins observed in BioEmu; however, whereas BioEmu achieves metastability by becoming trapped in the \textit{holo} state, PLaTITO-19M's limitation appears to be energetic separation rather than mode coverage, indicating room for improvement through further data or model scaling.